The Prevent Duty - Safeguarding from radicalisation

 Support is provided via Channel from services including, but not limited to:

 - Community policing

 - Diversionary activities such as sport and activity clubs

 While Wiltshire is considered a low risk area, it is important to be aware of vulnerabilities in people we know and meet and that advice is sought if there are concerns.Close

 There are several ways you can seek advice:

 - Speak to your designated safeguarding lead (if applicable)

-- Call 101 and state you would like some advice or make a Prevent referral
+- Call 101 and state you would like some advice regarding a Prevent concern

 - If you see or hear something that could be terrorist related call the anti-terrorist hotline on 0800 789 321